wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 [^5]: Where Wasmi v0.32 required ~10 seconds to compile, we are now down to just ~4.5s.
 Tested on Macbook M2 Pro.

 [^6]: That's why Rust's standard library does not provide `HashMap` in its `alloc` crate.
 Note that the `hashbrown` crate has `no_std` support but kinda cheats as its random initialization is not applicable to some systems and thus a potential attack vector for safety critical `no_std` systems.

+[^7]: Note that the Coremark score of Wasmi v0.32 is significantly worse than in the [last blog post](https://wasmi-labs.github.io/blog/posts/wasmi-v0.32/#coremark).
+The reason for this is likely the different Rust compiler version.
+It is not uncommon for new compiler versions to drastically change performance metrics, especially if the underlying LLVM version changes.